-Tables for the operation of ξ and ξ^2 contain the lower 16 bits of that encoding.
-Bits 18...16 can be reconstructed from the permutation of the boxes given by (1).
+Using method gen_xi_op_xi_short we may easily compute tables for the operation of ξ and ξ^2 on a specific box.
+Method gen_xi_make_table computes an array containing the lower 16 bits of the images of the entries of a box under the operation ξ^e .
+Bits 18...16 of these images can be reconstructed from the permutation of the boxes given above.